 Ten losses in a row is not necessarily an indication of rigging.
 Say you are flipping a coin with a 50/50 chance of a head or a tail.
 Say you’ve landed 10 heads in a row.
 At the beginning of the run, it was statistically unlikely that you would get 10 heads in a row.
 However, it is perfectly possible, as there is a 50% chance of getting a head every time you flip.

 This is where some players get into conceptual difficulty.
-Surely, if you were to flip for an eleventh time, the coin will more likely land on tails given that it hasn’t happened in “such a long time.”
-That is the fallacious thinking.
+Surely, if you were to flip for the eleventh time, the coin will more likely land on tails given that it hasn’t happened in “such a long time.”
+That is fallacious thinking.
 The coin has no memory.
-It doesn’t know that is has just landed on heads 10 times.
-So, on that 11th throw, there is, once again, a 50% chance of landing a head.
-Just as there has been the prior ten times.
+It doesn’t know that it has just landed on heads 10 times.
+So, on that 11th throw, there is, once again, a 50% chance of landing ahead.
+Just as there have been the prior ten times.

 Believing otherwise due to logic like “This coin has thrown up 10 heads in a row, there’s simply no way that I can possibly land on another…” is familiar to us.
 It is just not scientific.
 As we explored in our Gambler’s Fallacy article, there is something innate or biological that means humans see patterns even if there are none.
 It is part of our nature and has perhaps helped us survive over thousands of years.

 Maybe they’re not rigged, but are online casinos fair?